Here is the great matter:

 He is the sway in your hips

-And the whirl of your hurricane heart upward burst forth into a rainbow
+And the whirl of your hurricane heart upward burst forth

 Some presence you have never had before,